zacharyvincze/zacharyvincze/README.md

 ### Hey there, I'm Zachary Vincze.

-I'm currently a student studying computer science at the University of Toronto and an intern on AMD's Architecture and Software Technologies team.
+I'm currently a student studying computer science at the University of Toronto.

 ---